dwhiffing/fury/content/aar/nf/nf29_aj/body.md

 straits were cleared).
 Unloading proceeded, infantry slowly spread out, and the BTRs zoomed around to take revenge on the RBS-70s and let my few reloading Hinds get back into the area.
-I split my two tank platoons (mistake\!), sending one south to Lundamo and one east to Vaernes.
+I split my two tank platoons (mistake!), sending one south to Lundamo and one east to Vaernes.
-Nothing came from the Lundamo direction, but Vaernes sure took a pounding, and I lost almost everything in the area (the greater part of an Inf Battalion and all the armour in the area - yikes\!).
+Nothing came from the Lundamo direction, but Vaernes sure took a pounding, and I lost almost everything in the area (the greater part of an Inf Battalion and all the armour in the area - yikes!).
 It took the last of my 8" arty, all my mortars, cargo Hips making gun runs, and an infantry company stripped from the landing beaches security detachment to rescue the situation and restore control of the area.